This post was created in partnership with One Degree Organic Foods. All opinions are our own.

 - Warm the tortillas, or char them by placing them on grates above an open gas flame on medium heat for a few seconds per side, flipping with tongs, until they are slightly blackened and warm.

-- To serve, place refried beans in a tortilla, top with cabbage and pepper slaw, cashew sauce, and some torn cilantro leaves.
+- To serve, place refried beans in a tortilla, top with cabbage and pepper slaw, tahini sauce, and some torn cilantro leaves.

-- Soak the cashews for at least 1 hour.
+- Soak the cashews for the chipotle cashew cream at least 1 hour.
 (If desired, you can set them to soak in the morning before work and make the sauce in the evening.
 Or if you don’t have time to think ahead, you can cheat and do a 30 minutes soak while you make the recipe; however, for the creamiest sauce, at least 1 hour is best.)

-- Add all ingredients to a blender, then blend on high for 1 minute.
+- Blend the chipotle cashew cream: Add all ingredients to a blender, then blend on high for 1 minute.
 Stop, scrape and add additional liquid if necessary to come to a creamy consistency.
 Blend for several minutes until creamy and smooth.
 If desired, add additional salt to taste.
 Store in a sealed jar in the refrigerator for up to 1 week.

 About the Authors